ramawama/TripPrefVisualizer/README.md

 npm install
 ```

-4. Initialize
+4. Initialize the frontend
+- In the client directory,

-5. Initialize the backend
+6. Initialize the backend
 - In your terminal, change the directory to server then:
 - For windows type :
 ```shell